|

 defense of Washington, fearing the successes of the

-make them bold enough to attempt
+Confederacy might make them bold enough to attempt

 an invasion of the capitol.
-Instead, Lee
+Instead, Lee moved north,

-mac into Maryland above Harper's Ferry.
+crossing the Potomac into Maryland above Harper's Ferry.

 Lee had decided to take the offensive, but his